 Open Positions: Post-doctoral Fellows and Research Engineers

 We are looking for post-doctoral fellows and research engineers in Computer Vision / Artificial Intelligence to join the development of our clinical prototypes aiming at monitoring patient and clinician safety during image-guided interventions.
-The project involves the 3D perception of the Operating Room through a set of RGB-D cameras mounted on the ceiling as well as the recognition of surgical activities using unique datasets of RGB-D or endoscopic videos.
+The projects involve the 3D perception of the Operating Room through a set of RGB-D cameras mounted on the ceiling as well as the recognition of surgical activities using unique datasets of either RGB-D or endoscopic videos.
 A better idea of our research can be obtained from the illustrative videos below:

 Deep Learning for the Live Analysis of Endoscopic Procedures:

 Human Body Tracking in the Operating Room using RGB-D Data:

-The successful candidates will contribute to the development of the demonstration prototypes and to their introduction into a hybrid operating room at IHU Strasbourg, a novel surgical institute with brand new facilities.
-Their main tasks will be to
+We are looking for candidates interested to contribute to the development of the demonstration prototypes and to their introduction into a hybrid operating room at IHU Strasbourg, a novel surgical institute with brand new facilities:

-Proficiency in English is mandatory for this position since the development of the prototypes will involve communication with the clinical and industrial partners of the project.
+For both positions, proficiency in English is mandatory since the development of the prototypes will involve communication with the clinical and industrial partners of the project.

-- Research engineer: Master in Computer Science or equivalent.
+- Master in Computer Science or equivalent.
 PhD is welcome for research engineer positions but not mandatory

 - Post-doctoral fellow: PhD in Computer Science or equivalent

-- Strong C++ programming skills with experience in Computer Vision, Machine Learning or 3D visualisation
+- Strong C++ programming skills with experience in either Computer Vision, Machine Learning or 3D visualisation

 - Proficiency in English (oral and written)

-- Knowledge/experience in Deep Learning, GPGPU, or Qt is a plus
+- Knowledge/experience in Qt, Python or Deep Learning is a plus